darshil0/atlas-strategic-matrix/CONTRIBUTING.md

 - [ ] I have commented my code where necessary
 - [ ] I have updated the documentation
 - [ ] My changes generate no new warnings
-- [ ] I have added tests that prove my fix/feature works
+- [ ] I have added tests that prove my fix or feature works
 - [ ] New and existing tests pass locally
 - [ ] Coverage threshold is maintained
 ```

 ### Review Process

-- Maintainers will review your PR within 48 hours
+- Maintainers will review your PR within 48 hours.
-- Address feedback by pushing updates to your branch
+- Address feedback by pushing updates to your branch.
-- Once approved, a maintainer will merge your PR
+- Once approved, a maintainer will merge your PR.
-- Your contribution will be included in the next release
+- Your contribution will be included in the next release.

 ---